Essentials of Finance

-Wharton Essentials of Finance (formerly the Global Young Leaders Academy-Finance) is an intensive two-week summer opportunity for a select group of high school students currently enrolled in 9th to 11th grades.
+Essentials of Finance is an intensive two-week summer opportunity for a select group of high school students currently enrolled in grades 9–11.
 This exploratory program provides a brief introduction to the fundamentals of finance, as well as opportunities to explore finance beyond the stock market, including venture capital, corporate valuation, and alternative investments.

 - Attend lectures and presentations from notable Wharton faculty, lecturers and PhD students

 - Collaborate in small teams to complete an analysis project